 And that’s not all.
-There are also mandatory “training” sessions where local school officials must actually read directions aloud to teachers who are, presumably, able to read the same manuals themselves.
+There are also mandatory “training” sessions where local school officials must actually read directions aloud to teachers who are, presumably, unable to read the same manuals themselves.
 Fail in any of this and more and the state threatens one’s teaching certificate, without which one may not teach anywhere in the state.

 “Are teachers not given a set of goals a class is supposed to meet and a teaching plan developed to reach those goals?
 So is your argument against the metrics these tests are measuring or against using a test to measure whether your teaching plan achieves the goals of the class?”